 Stephen Lowe Art Gallery

 The Stephen Lowe Art Gallery was opened by celebrated artist Stephen Lowe (born Lau Wan Hang) and his wife Eunice in 1970 by invitation of the Empress Hotel in Victoria, Canada.
-Eunice and the Lowe family opened the second Stephen Lowe Art Gallery in Calgary in 1979, four years after Stephen Lowe’s untimely death.
-The gallery is now directed by Lowe’s daughter Anna and her husband Allen Lam and has two informal galleries in downtown Calgary.
-Over the years the pair have developed the galleries and shifted their focus from oriental fine art to contemporary art by over 70 distinguished Canadian and American artists.
-The works on show at the gallery include original oil, acrylic, watercolour and pastel paintings and drawings, alongside an impressive collection of glass, raku, ceramic, steel, and stone sculpture.
+Four years after Stephen Lowe’s untimely death in 1975, the Lowe family established a second space in Calgary.
+There are now two informal galleries in the city, both are directed by the Lowe’s daughter Anna and her husband Allen Lam.
+Over the years, the family have cultivated a space that brings art lovers contemporary works from distinguished Canadian and American artists using a number of varied disciplines; oil, acrylic, watercolour, as well as pastel paintings and drawings, alongside an impressive collection of glass, raku, ceramic, steel, and stone sculpture.

 Herringer Kiss Gallery

 Established in 2002 by Deborah Herringer Kiss, the Herringer Kiss Gallery focuses on exhibiting contemporary fine art by emerging, mid-career and established artists from Canada and the United States.
-Their exhibition programme includes solo, group and thematic shows featuring works across all mediums with a focus on those that support critical dialogue about contemporary art.
-Through their exhibitions and work with important national and private collectors, the Herringer Kiss Gallery shows dedication to their artists represented like Mario Trejo, Eszter Burghardt, Toni Hafkenscheid and Lauren Walker.
-The gallery is also an active member of the Calgary community, getting involved in local events that promote local and nation-wide arts initiatives.
+Their programming includes solo, group and thematic shows featuring inter-disciplinary works with an emphasis on those that invoke critical discussion about contemporary art.
+The gallery is dedicated to the promoting artists they represent and placing their work in notable public and private collections as well as working with clients in order to help them create art collections they will love.
+The gallery is an active member Calgary’s creative community, getting involved in local events that promote local and nation-wide arts initiatives.